 At just under an hour’s drive from Borneo’s Kuching International Airport, Bako National Park and the Santubong Peninsula offers an authentic jungle experience as soon as you’re off your flight.
-A favourite place for our new Borneo travel specialist, James, he gives his insights into visiting this idyllic region in the western state of Sarawak.
+Our new Borneo travel specialist, James, he gives his insights into his hidden gems of Borneo – an idyllic region in the western state of Sarawak.

 Walking along a trail, on my way to one of Bako National Park’s beaches, there came the most stunning view of Mount Santubong and the south China sea beyond.
 It’s moments like these when you know you’re on a good holiday!